Leptoflavorgenesis: baryon asymmetry of the Universe from lepton flavor violation

 We first note that the charged-lepton Yukawa couplings are hierarchical.
 This implies that the rates for the conversion of the flavored $B/3-L_f$ charges into the baryon charge at sphaleron decoupling are not universal for different flavors.
 We thus do not necessarily need a $B-L$ asymmetry; a lepton flavor asymmetry alone is enough to obtain a nonzero baryon asymmetry during the EWPT, though the conversion factor is suppressed by the charged-lepton Yukawa coupling squared~\cite{Kuzmin:1987wn,Khlebnikov:1988sr,Laine:1999wv}.
 Therefore, we only need to generate some lepton flavor asymmetry at a temperature higher than the electroweak scale\,---\,a process that we will refer to as \textit{leptoflavorgenesis} in the following.

 We emphasize that leptoflavorgenesis does not represent yet another variant of leptogenesis.
-In particular, it does not refer to flavor effects in leptogenesis~\cite{Abada:2006fw,Nardi:2006fx,Abada:2006ea,Dev:2017trv}, where lepton flavor asymmetry plays an important role due to the flavor-dependent wash-out effects of right-handed neutrinos in the presence of a nonvanishing total $B-L$ asymmetry.
+In particular, it does not refer to flavor effects in leptogenesis~\cite{Pilaftsis:2005rv,Abada:2006fw,Nardi:2006fx,Abada:2006ea,Dev:2017trv} (see also Refs.~\cite{Pilaftsis:2004xx,Deppisch:2015yqa} for the effect of CLFV in leptogenesis), where lepton flavor asymmetry plays an important role due to the flavor-dependent wash-out effects of right-handed neutrinos in the presence of a nonvanishing total $B-L$ asymmetry.
 Leptoflavorgenesis is not related to right-handed neutrinos nor does it generate a $B-L$ asymmetry.
-Baryogenesis, leptogenesis, and leptoflavorgenesis should rather be regarded as three separate, albeit closely related categories.
+Note also that leptoflavorgenesis generate baryon asymmetry from $B-L=0$ in the SM (and whole) sector, which is different from the Dirac leptogenesis~\cite{Dick:1999je} and cloistered baryogenesis~\cite{AristizabalSierra:2013lyx}, where they generate $(B-L)$ in the SM sector with the opposite $(B-L)$ in a sector that is decoupled from the electroweak sphaleron.

 Leptoflavorgenesis is roughly classified into two cases, \textit{i.e.}, (i) lepton flavor asymmetry generation at the decoupling of LFV interactions, and (ii) lepton flavor asymmetry generation through other asymmetries before the decoupling of LFV interactions, analogous to the situation for electroweak baryogenesis and leptogenesis.
 Unfortunately, in the first option (i), it is difficult to directly generate a lepton flavor asymmetry by using LFV interactions that would be discovered in the near future.
+(See Ref.~\cite{March-Russell:1999hpw} as an example of this scenario.)
 This is because we need a source of large CP violation in order to generate enough asymmetry while the discovery of LFV does not necessarily provide such a CP-violating source.
 We shall therefore concentrate on the latter scenario (ii) throughout this letter.